GeoCode-polymtl/Deep_1D_velocity/README.md

 *   [tensorflow](https://www.tensorflow.org).
 This project was tested with versions 1.8 to 1.15.
 The preferred method of installation is through pip, but many options are available.
 *  [SeisCL](https://github.com/gfabieno/SeisCL).
 Follow the instruction in the README of the SeisCL repository.
-Preferred compiling options for this project are api=opencl, to use the OpenCL library (faster for small models) and nompi=1, because no MPI parallelization is required.
+Preferred compiling options for this project are api=opencl (use OpenCL, which is faster than CUDA for small models) and nompi=1, because no MPI parallelization is required.
 Be sure to install SeisCL's python wrapper.

 Once SeisCL is installed, you can install all other python requirements with